 Beneficial bacteria are extremely popular with hydroponic gardeners.
 These good bacterias will outperform the bad bacteria that cause root rot.

 One of the main causes of root rot is a lack of oxygen reaching your roots.
-Air pumps connected to air stones that go into the water generate bubbles of oxygen.
+Using a high quality air pump connected to air stones that go into the water generate bubbles of oxygen.
 This added oxygen will prevent the bad bacteria from growing and help your plant fight off those toxic pathogens that cause root rot.

 - Uniclife Adjustable aquarium air pump is perfect for both Freshwater and Marine Aquariums.